Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Consider subspace $Q_j$ of $\mathcal{R}_0$, defined as the interior of the closure of the union of the $P_i,~i\leq j$ for $j=1,\cdots,q-1$.
+\paragraph{Sphere with Holes:} Consider subspace $Q_j$ of $\mathcal{R}_0$, defined as the interior of the closure of the union of the $P_i,~i\leq j$ for $j=1,\ldots,q-1$.
 Let $Q_j'$ be the Nielsen extension of $Q_j$.
-Each subspace $Q_j'$ has a naturally defined F-N system, where the coordinate geodesics are $L_1,\cdots,L_{j-1}$ and the pairs of pants are $P_1,\cdots,P_j$.
+Each subspace $Q_j'$ has a naturally-defined FN system, where the coordinate geodesics are $L_1,\ldots,L_{j-1}$ and the pairs of pants are $P_1,\ldots,P_j$.
 Say, $\Gamma_1=J_1$ be the normalized pants group representing $P_1$.
 Assume that $a_{1,1}$ and $a_{1,2}$ generate the group $\Gamma_1$.
-We can choose the normalizations for different cases as follows. \begin{itemize} \item If $a_{1,1}$ is hyperbolic, then $A_1$, the axis of $a_{1,1}$, is the imaginary axis, pointing towards $\infty$. $A_2$, the axis of $a_{1,2}$, lies in the right-half plane and $M_3$, the common orthogonal between $A_1$ and $A_2$, lies on the unit circle. \item If $a_{1,1}$ is parabolic, then $A_1$ is the point at infinity, and $M_3$ lies on the imaginary axis.
-If $a_{1,2}$ is also parabolic, then the axis $A_2$ is necessarily at 0. \end{itemize}
+We can choose the normalizations for different cases as follows \begin{itemize} \item If $a_{1,1}$ is hyperbolic, then $A_1$, the axis of $a_{1,1}$, is the imaginary axis, pointing towards $\infty$. $A_2$, the axis of $a_{1,2}$, lies in the right half-plane and $M_3$, the common orthogonal between $A_1$ and $A_2$, lies on the unit circle. \item If $a_{1,1}$ is parabolic, then $A_1$ is the point at infinity, and $M_3$ lies on the imaginary axis.
+If $a_{1,2}$ is also parabolic, then the axis $A_2$ is necessarily at $0$.